ImagingLectures/Quantitative-Big-Imaging-2021/Projects/Presentations.md

 ## Other information
 - Upload your slides after presentation to switch drive folder ProjectPresentations/Final.
 It should be clear from the file name who uploaded the file.
-- The presenation can be used as starting point for the exam.
+- The presentation can be used as starting point for the exam.
 Please tell me if you want to use this option before July 1st.